Morse and stable subgroups via the coset intersection complex: Introduction

-We thank Anthony Genevois for explaining a proof of Proposition~\ref{prop_Morsepdffi}.
+Many thanks to Anthony Genevois for continuous feedback and corrections on our work, in particular, for introducing us to the notion of quasi-syllabic and explaining us how to use it in our context.
+We also thank Monika Kudlinska for a correction in the first version of this note.
 TF is supported by JSPS KAKENHI Grant number 24K06741.
 HH is partially supported by the School of Graduate Studies at Memorial University of Newfoundland.
 EMP acknowledges funding by the Natural Sciences and Engineering Research Council (NSERC) of Canada.